 Below, let's take a look at the top biggest business analyst mistakes.

 1. English language.

-One of the main and most significant is insufficient attention to the level of one's English.
-At interviews, one often encounters candidates with a high level of knowledge in the subject area and impressive work experience, but weak English.
+One of the main and most significant drawbacks of a bad business analyst is insufficient attention to the level of English.
+At interviews, you may often encounter candidates with a high level of knowledge in the subject area and impressive work experience, but with quite poor English.
 It should be borne in mind that most IT companies and projects are focused on foreign customers.
-The need for free English is determined by the place of the business analyst at the intersection of the product and the engineering team (the role and place of BA in the Scrum team is a topic for a separate holy war) and the tasks facing it (effective communication between these teams).
+The need for fluent and accurate English is determined by the place of the business analyst at the intersection of the product and the engineering team and the daily tasks facing it (effective communication between these teams).
+The role and place of a BA in the Scrum team is a topic for a separate holy war.

 A particular aspect of the language issue is professional slang, which is paid attention by employers, customers, and team members.
 The task of a business analyst is to establish effective communication, and this is only possible if you can speak the same language with all team members.
 In addition, the vast majority of professional literature and training are presented in English.
 In general, without knowledge of a foreign language, full-fledged professional development is impossible.

 From the issue of effective communications, another rather serious mistake follows - a dogmatic adherence to the approaches of the chosen framework.
 It is necessary to take into account that IT is a dynamically developing industry and the secret of success in it is the ability to adapt to rapidly changing circumstances.